tdwg/website/conferences/2026/instructions/index.md

 ### Discussion sessions

-Discussion sessions can take various forms, including an invited panel, a fireside chat format, presentations as pre-recorded videos, followed by an open discussion.
+Discussion sessions can take various forms, including an invited panel, a fireside chat format,  or an open discussion.

 ### Unconference

-An Unconference session will be held on the final day of the conference.
-Organizers of the Unconference will provide further details about participation closer to the day.
+The Unconference is a participant-driven session designed to explore ideas inspired by the main TDWG 2026 Conference event and this year’s theme “Research and Robot-ready Biodiversity Data Standards”.

+Attendees can propose topics, join breakout discussions, and collaboratively examine issues of shared interest.

+The format provides an opportunity for all participants, in person or online, to connect with both existing and new colleagues, explore subjects in greater depth or propose new areas that haven’t been mentioned yet throughout the conference \- sowing the seeds for new collaborations.

 ### Working meeting

 Some TDWG Interest Groups and Task Groups hold a face-to-face working meeting to make progress towards their goal.

-Some work meetings will take place during the weekends before or after the conference, make sure you check the [side events](/conferences/2026/program/side-events/) page in addition to the conference [program schedule](/conferences/2026/program/schedule/).
+Some working meetings will take place during the weekends before or after the conference, make sure you check the [side events](/conferences/2026/program/side-events/) page in addition to the conference [program schedule](/conferences/2026/program/schedule/).

 Side events won’t be streamed.
 Side events organizers may decide to share a video conference link but that is at their discretion.

 If you can attend as a virtual participant you could use one of these [virtual backgrounds](https://drive.google.com/drive/folders/1KK7u6GhXRJ_20977zn3y9zlJSNgf5GdE?usp=drive_link).